DigitalWER/BankAppCS_DocumentationExample/README.md

 ## Description <a name="description"></a>
-<div align="adjust">BankApp is an application based on banking functionality.
+BankApp is an application based on banking functionality.
 It is designed as a window application using .NET technology.
 It allows the creation of a new user through a registration procedure and after logging in, there is an option to open a bank account in the chosen currency and perform financial operations on it.
-Banking functions such as withdraw or deposit a money amount, the ability to create multiple bank accounts and visibility of user details and its bank accounts in the main menu are included inside the application.</div>
+Banking functions such as withdraw or deposit a money amount, the ability to create multiple bank accounts and visibility of user details and its bank accounts in the main menu are included inside the application.

 ## Features <a name="features"></a>
 ### Operations between application windows <a name="operationsWindows"></a>
-<div align="adjust">Each window relates to each other by using buttons.
+Each window relates to each other by using buttons.
 For each of them an appropriate function for the next or the previous window is implemented, which allows moving between windows.
-The buttons are labelled in the visible application window according to their function.</div>
+The buttons are labelled in the visible application window according to their function.

 #### Example 1 – movement between windows, start window -> sign up window
 ```groovy